 Felony law refers to the prosecution and defense of crimes punishable by at least one year in prison.
 These crimes exist in state and federal court.
 Municipal court systems typically do not handle felony cases, so if a city police officer makes a felony arrest, the case will be transferred to county court.

 Felonies are distinguished from misdemeanors, the latter being punishable by less than one year in jail.
 It should be noted that felony convictions do not require that a year or more of incarceration actually be imposed by the judge, only that the statute provides for such a penalty.
-It is possible for an individual to be found guilty of a felony and avoid jail altogether, especially with the help of an experienced attorney.

 Types Of Felony Charges

 To refer to a crime as a felony is to label it broadly.
 Felonies can be further characterized in terms of the nature of the offense.
 For example, many serious crimes can be described as violent felonies, because they are carried out using force or the threat of force.
 Violent felonies include things like homicide, robbery, assault, rape and so forth.
 Cases in which the victim is severely injured can be charged as aggravated felonies and can expose the defendant to enhanced penalties.
 A felony may also qualify as aggravated if the defendant brandishes a weapon, or engages in other conduct that makes the crime particularly egregious.